 5. Collaborate Well with Remote Teams

 Chances are, not everyone on your team sits in cubicles adjacent to you.
-A forecast of employment trends by the World Economic Forum called flexible work, including virtual teams, "one of the biggest drivers of transformation" in the workplace, while a Gallup poll found that 37% of respondents have already worked virtually.
+A forecast of employment trends by the World Economic Forum called flexible work, including telecommuting and virtual teams, “one of the biggest drivers of transformation” in the workplace, while a Gallup poll found that 43% of respondents spend some time working virtually.
 That means that employees must develop communication skills that can help them bridge the gap between on-site and remote workers.
-Wilkinson said the ability to work in teams is one skill that can't be overemphasized, as it is rare for individuals to work in a vacuum.
+Wilkinson said the ability to work in teams is one skill that can’t be overemphasized, as it is rare for individuals to work in a vacuum.

 “When you work with someone remotely, there can be a disconnect.
 That is where compassion and empathy come in.
 If you can engage with people at all levels, that’s a strong asset,” she said.

 Most employees are expected to come to work with, at minimum, a proficiency in Microsoft Office programs, Wilkinson said.
 Understanding how to create presentations, documents and infographics is critical to successfully creating, editing and displaying messages, she said.
 It’s also important for employees to be able to share and manage files with their teammates.

 “In our classes, we prepare students and teach them how to use these tools, so once they hit the job market, they are really able to soar,” she said.